Someone holds their stomach, wearing a pink shirt and grey sweatpants.

 What is PCOS?
 Here's what PCOS symptoms look like:

 Polycystic ovary syndrome (PCOS) is a hormonal condition that throws off the ovulation cycle, causing it to take place irregularly, or not at all.
-Most are diagnosed as young adults, according to United Kingdom National Health Service (NHS).
+Most people are diagnosed as young adults, according to United Kingdom National Health Service (NHS).
 Symptoms, which can range from mild to severe, generally include: irregular or no menstrual period; difficulties getting pregnant; excessive hair growth on the face, chest, and/or butt; hair loss; and oily skin.

 Those who have PCOS are at greater risk of developing diabetes, depression, high blood pressure, high cholesterol, sleep apnea, and even sometimes endometrial cancer.